-Simultaneously pursuing a classical and contemporary dance career, Hubert Godard studied then conducted his own research in somatic techniques.
+Despite a degree in chemistry and a brief career as a chemist, Hubert’s true passion was dance.
+Simultaneously pursuing a classical and contemporary dance career, Hubert studied, and then conducted his own research in, somatic techniques.
 This led him to investigate the domains of functional rehabilitation, biomechanics and the nervous system’s function in motricity.
-He trained at the Rolf Institute, where he certified in 1986 and was subsequently nominated Rolf Movement™ teacher, and since then, has been teaching for the Rolfing® community.